Ceiba de Colon

 The Ceiba tree throughout the history of the world has been shrouded in many myths and legends.
 It is said the routs of this ancient tree can reach to the deepest parts of the underworld and also represents the terrestrial realms.
 In Mayan mythology the Ceiba, or tree of life, is said to hold up the sky.
 It is the national tree of Guatemala.
 It is a common tree found in warm, tropical regions.
 The Ceiba can grow to be very tall and its branches form a huge shady canopy.

 Near Puerta de las Atarazanas and Avenida del Puerto.
 It is easily spotted when entering the Colonial Zone from the Puenta Flotando.
 Walking, go north from Calle el Conde past Plaza España, down the stairs.
 Continue walking along the wall of the original city up Calle Atarazanas.
-Walk to a small Plaza where the road ends.
-Look over the wall at the cannon and you will see the cement covered stump and the new tree growing at it’s side.
+Walk to a small Plaza at The Fuerte de la Carena and Fuerte de Angulo, where the road ends.
+Look over the wall at the cannon and you will see the cement covered stump and the new tree growing at its side.